I recently had an enquiry from a 30-something dad about something I get asked about A LOT.

 Hormonal changes are often blamed, but it’s not clear how much of a problem they are.

-Testosterone, the primary male sex hormone, decreases with age.
+Sure, testosterone, the primary male sex hormone, decreases with age.

 Because there is a wide range of normal testosterone levels (T) in normal healthy men, lower testosterone levels over time don’t necessarily matter that much.

-And other factors, like higher rates of medication use and disease, may also affect muscle gain as we age.
+For both genders, other factors, like higher rates of medication use and disease, may also affect muscle gain as we age.

 Not to mention the stress of having a busy career, young children, and taking care of aging parents, which tend to happen in the 35-45 years.